abhaybansal0322/SCM_Final_Project/README.md

 Abhay: Developed the frontend using Vite, React, and Tailwind CSS, and deployed vite based react website on GitHub Pages.

-Tamanna: Contributed to frontend development, enhancing UI/UX and styling with Tailwind CSS.
+Tamanna: Contributed to frontend development using vite, enhancing UI/UX and styling with Tailwind CSS.

 Anushka: Dockerized the application for consistent environments and documented the project setup.